cogmaster-stats/r-cogstats/slides/02-eda-inference.md

 We focus on a **single hypothesis** (null hypothesis) and calculate the probability that the data would have been observed if the null hypothesis were true.
 If this probability is small enough (usually, [0.05](http://www.jerrydallal.com/LHSP/p05.htm)), then we "reject" the null.
 The statistical power associated with such a test is the probability that if the null were actually false we would reject it (given the same data).

 In sum, the idea is to confront a single hypothesis with the data, through a designed experiment, with falsification as the only "truth."
 This approach follows from Popper's philosophical development and was implemented by Fisher, and Neyman & Pearson's NHST framework.
-See <span class="showtooltip" title="Hilborn R and Mangel M (1997).
-The ecological detective.
-Confronting models with data.
-Princeton University Press."><a href="">Hilborn & Mangel (1997)</a></span> for more discussion.
+See Hilborn and Mangel (1997) for more discussion.

 Alternative paradigms
 ========================================================

 - **Likelihood approach:** Use the data to arbitrate between two models.
 Given the data and a mathematical formulation of two competing models, we can ask, "How likely are the data, given the model?"
 - **Bayesian approach:** Use external information that allows to judge *a priori* which model is more likely to be true, i.e. use a prior probability that can be "updated" to yield a posterior probability, given the data.
-See <span class="showtooltip" title="Ashby D (2006).
-'Bayesian statistics in medicine: a 25 year review.'
-Statistics in Medicine, 25(21), pp. 3589-3631."><a href="">Ashby (2006)</a></span> for a review in biomedical research, and [A Good P–value is Hard to Find: Why I’m a Bayesian When Time Allows](http://biostat.mc.vanderbilt.edu/wiki/pub/Main/FHHandouts/whyBayesian.pdf) (FE Harrell Jr, 2013).
+See Ashby (2006) for a review in biomedical research, and [A Good P–value is Hard to Find: Why I’m a Bayesian When Time Allows](http://biostat.mc.vanderbilt.edu/wiki/pub/Main/FHHandouts/whyBayesian.pdf) (FE Harrell Jr, 2013).

 We would rather like to know $P(H_0\mid\text{data})$ than $P(|S|>|s|)$ under the null–even if '[the earth is round (p < .05)](http://mark.reid.name/blog/the-earth-is-round.html).'